ColinTimBarndt/javascript-object-destructor/README.md

 The module exports the function `addDestructor`.
-It takes a function which creates an object and a function that should be called some time after the object's creation.
+It takes a function which creates an object and a function that should be called some time after the object's destruction.
 When exactly it is called cannot be relied on, because it depends on the browser's implementation of the garbage collection.